 #2.
 A dedicated server can also act as a great way of creating a private playground.
 Playing in the open and with the general public can be great but it doesn’t quite offer the same enjoyment reserved for playing in the company of friends and online allies (or nemeses) that a private server will bring.

 #3.
-Dedicated servers also allow for unrivalled customization.
-The rules are the admin’s for the choosing.
+Dedicated servers also allow for unrivaled customization.
+The rules belong to the admins for the choosing.
 Want to have rounds of half an hour, where the usual is only 10 minutes?
 Go ahead.
 Want to only do battle on certain maps or in certain stadia?
 Sure thing.
 Want to restrict the weapons and equipment available?
 Fire away.
 The point is, the choice is yours.

 Setting up your own dedicated server.